 Students who are registered for a course but do not attend the first two class meetings may be required by the instructor to drop the course.
 This rule allows for early identification of class vacancies to permit other students to add classes.
-Students not allowed to remain must complete a drop form or drop the course through CyberBear (http:// cyberbear.umt.edu) to avoid receiving a failing grade.
+Students not allowed to remain must complete a drop form or drop the course through CyberBear (http://cyberbear.umt.edu)to avoid receiving a failing grade.
 Students who know they will be absent should contact the instructor in advance.

 Students are expected to attend all class meetings and complete all assignments for courses in which they are enrolled.
-Instructors may excuse brief and occasional absences for reasons of illness, injury, family emergency, religious observance or participation in a University sponsored activity.
+Instructors are encouraged to notify advisors or the appropriate administrators regarding students with excessive unexcused absences.
+Instructors may excuse brief and occasional absences for reasons of illness, injury, family emergency, religious observance, cultural or ceremonial events, or participation in a University sponsored activity.
 (University sponsored activities include for example, field trips, ASUM service, music or drama performances, and intercollegiate athletics.)
 Instructors shall excuse absences for reasons of military service or mandatory public service.